 - A loss in value when something’s transferred, for example if you sell your house to your child for less than it’s worth, the difference in value counts as a gift

 Well generally speaking HMRC don’t want to tax gifts that you make to friends, family or most organisations but HMRC also recognise that the gifting of assets is a powerful tool when it comes to tax avoidance and tax evasion.
-To learn more about the difference between tax avoidance and tax evasion check out our article tax evasion vs tax avoidance – the great debate.
+To learn more about the difference between tax avoidance and tax evasion check out our article tax evasion vs tax avoidance – the great debate OR watch our video tax avoidance vs tax evasion, what’s the difference?

 Without some form of control and gifting limits a wealthy individual could simply gift away all of their assets before the end of their life and avoid paying inheritance tax altogether.